 But blank frames also provide the opportunity for you to explore your creative side and make the perfect border for any picture.
-Learning how to embellish ready-made picture frames opens up a whole world of options for art or photo display, as well as being a fun, creative and inexpensive craft project.
+Learning how to do crafts with picture frames opens up a whole world of options for art or photo display, as well as being a fun, creative and inexpensive projects.

 While you’re painting, remember that the whole frame doesn't need to be a solid color.
 You can use a small brush and add details in a contrasting paint color.
-Another option for giving a frame some detail is gilding, which is adding gold or silver leaf to enhance the look of the finished frame.
+Another option to give a frame some detail is gilding, which is adding gold or silver leaf to enhance the look of the finished frame.
 You can also use gold or silver or other metallic paints to accent the frame’s details.
 Use your imagination and remember that frames can always be repainted, so feel free to experiment.

-Adding Surface Embellishments
+Add Surface Embellishments

-If you enjoy scrapbooking or unique papers, you can use scrapbook paper or old magazines and newspapers to embellish frames with a technique known as “decoupage,” which is gluing bits of paper onto objects.
-Look around your home for any small items you could use as embellishments or take a stroll through a local craft store to find dozens of inexpensive, creative ideas for DIY picture frames.
+If you enjoy scrapbooking or unique papers, you can use scrapbook paper or old magazines and newspapers to embellish frames with a technique known as “decoupage,” in which you glue bits of paper onto objects.
+Look around your home for small items you could use as embellishments, or take a stroll through a local craft store to find dozens of inexpensive, creative ideas for DIY picture frames.

 With kid-friendly paint and painting materials, children can paint their own frames and add any surface embellishments they want.
 Buttons, large beads, foam cutouts, or small pictures drawn on paper and trimmed to fit on the frame edge are a few ideas of things that kids might want to use for decorating frames.